-When neither object to be compared is a node-set and the operator is = or ! =, then the objects are compared by converting them to a common type as follows and then comparing them.
+When neither object to be compared is a node-set and the operator is = or !=, then the objects are compared by converting them to a common type as follows and then comparing them.
 If at least one object to be compared is a boolean, then each object to be compared is converted to a boolean as if by applying the boolean function.
 Otherwise, if at least one object to be compared is a number, then each object to be compared is converted to a number as if by applying the number function.
 Otherwise, both objects to be compared are converted to strings as if by applying the string function.
-The = comparison will be true if and only if the objects are equal; the != comparison will be true if and only if the objects are not equal.
-Numbers are compared for equality according to IEEE 754 [IEEE 754].
-Two booleans are equal if either both are true or both are false.
+The = comparison will be true if and only if the objects are equal; the != comparison will be true if and only if the objects are equal if either both are true or both are false.
 Two strings are equal if and only if they consist of the same sequence of UCS characters.

-If x is bound to a node-set, then x=000 does not mean the same as not (x!=000): the former is true if and only if some node in \$x has the string-value foo; the latter is true if and only if all nodes in \$x have the string-value foo.
+If x is bound to a node-set, then x="foo" does not mean the same as not (x!="foo"): the former is true if and only if some node in x has the string-value foo; the latter is true if and only if all nodes in x have the string-value foo.

-When neither object to be compared is a node-set and the operator is \leq , \geq or \geq , then the objects are compared by converting both objects to numbers and comparing the numbers according to IEEE 754.
-The < comparison will be true if and only if the first number is less than the second number.
-The <= comparison will be true if and only if the first number is less than or equal to the second number.
-The > comparison will be true if and only if the first number is greater than the second number.
-The >= comparison will be true if and only if the first number is greater than or equal to the second number.
+When neither object to be compared is a node-set and the operator is $\langle =, \langle, \rangle = \text{ or } \rangle$, then the objects are compared by converting both objects to numbers and comparing the numbers according to IEEE 754.
+The $\langle \text{ comparison will be true if and only if the first number is less than the second number.
+The <math>\langle = \text{ comparison will be true if and only if the first number is less than or equal to the second number.
+The <math>\rangle$ comparison will be true if and only if the first number is greater than the second number.
+The \rangle comparison will be true if and only if the first number is greater than the second number.
+The \rangle comparison will be true if and only if the first number is greater than the second number.
+The \rangle comparison will be true if and only if the first number is greater than the second number.
+The \rangle comparison will be true if and only if the first number is greater than the second number.
+The \rangle comparison will be true if and only if the first number is greater than the second number.
+The \rangle comparison will be true if and only if the first number is greater than the second number.
+The \rangle comparison will be true if and only if the first number is greater than the second number.
+The \rangle comparison will be true if and only if the first number is greater than the second number.

-When an XPath expression occurs in an XML document, any < and <= operators must be quoted according to XML 1.0 rules by using, for example, < and < =.
+When an XPath expression occurs in an XML document, any < and <= operators must be quoted according to XML 1.0 rules by using, for example, < and <=.
 In the following example the value of the test attribute is an XPath expression: